-- 10.112 The Proposed Development includes some 51.4ha of SANG (ie, some 13ha/1000 population) provided in three main areas and referred to as - - · Cross Roads Plantation in the west of the Site, - · Alderholt Common in the west of the Site, and - Harbridge Drove in the south-east of the Site. - 10.113 The SANG will provide a variety of walking routes with different surfaces through distinctive and natural surroundings; safe spaces for dogs to roam freely off the lead; woodland, grassland planting; ponds and wetlands; nature conservation areas; together with interpretation panels installed at main access points, site furniture, litter and dog waste bins.
-Further detail is set out in Technical Appendix 9.4. - 10.114 As a result of the on-site provision of SANG, together with the appropriate financial SAMM contribution, the resulting effect of the Proposed Development is considered to be slight/moderate beneficial.
+- 10.113 The Proposed Development includes some 51.4ha of SANG (ie, some 13ha/1000 population) provided in three main areas and referred to as - - Cross Roads Plantation in the west of the Site, - · Alderholt Common in the west of the Site, and - Harbridge Drove in the south-east of the Site. - 10.114 The SANG will provide a variety of walking routes with different surfaces through distinctive and natural surroundings; safe spaces for dogs to roam freely off the lead; woodland, grassland planting; ponds and wetlands; nature conservation areas; together with interpretation panels installed at main access points, site furniture, litter and dog waste bins.
+Further detail is set out in Technical Appendix 9.4. - 10.115 As a result of the on-site provision of SANG, together with the appropriate financial SAMM contribution, the resulting effect of the Proposed Development is considered to be slight/moderate beneficial.

-- 10.115 The Proposed Development includes provision for circa 4,000sqm of flexible use floorspace.
+- 10.116 The Proposed Development includes provision for circa 4,000sqm of flexible use floorspace.
 The Proposed Development would also benefit those residents the live near to the Site and within Alderholt generally, providing greater choice for day to day, small scale, convenience needs.
-The proposed retail uses would, therefore, have a slight/moderate beneficial effect on this receptor. - 10.116 The proposed retail element is not intended to replace Fordingbridge town centre shopping trips and is intended to serve the day to day needs of future residents.
-On this basis the Proposed Development will have nil effect on town centre health.
+The proposals are locationally specific to the Proposed Development and village they seek to expand.
+The proposed retail uses would, therefore, have a slight beneficial effect on this receptor, in this context.
+The separate Retail Impact and Sequential Test Assessments (November 2023) does indicate a significant adverse impact on the local Co-op store in Alderholt, but it is considered unlikely that the store would close as a result of the new facilities. - 10.117 The proposed retail element is not intended to replace Fordingbridge or Verwood town centre shopping trips and is intended to serve the day to day needs of future residents.
+The Retail Impact and Sequential Tests Assessment indicates that the impact on Verwood is likely to be positive/slight beneficial from the start of the Proposed Development facilities coming into operation, although this is likely to be in relation to the out-of-centre food stores.
+A minor adverse impact is predicted on Fordingbridge when the Proposed Development village centre first opens (2030) but is assessed as neutral by 2032 and major beneficial by the completion of the Proposed Development.

-10.117 This chapter has determined that there would be no adverse effects on the identified receptors taking account of inherent mitigation.
+10.118 This chapter has determined that there would be no adverse effects on the identified receptors taking account of inherent mitigation.
 A number of beneficial effects have been identified ranging from slight to moderate.
 On this basis no secondary mitigation is necessary.

-10.118 There would be no residual impacts associated with the Proposed Development.
+10.119 There would be no residual impacts associated with the Proposed Development.

-- 10.119 Cumulative impacts have been at the following locations has been considered: - Whitsbury Road, Station Road and Burgate, Fordingbridge, - · Edmundsham Road, Verwood, - North of Ringwood Road, Alderholt, and - Daggons Road, Alderholt. - 10.120 It should be recognised that the Fordingbridge sites are in the adjacent County of Hampshire.
+- 10.120 Cumulative impacts have been at the following locations has been considered: - Whitsbury Road, Station Road and Burgate, Fordingbridge, - Edmundsham Road, Verwood, - North of Ringwood Road, Alderholt, and - Daggons Road, Alderholt. - 10.121 It should be recognised that the Fordingbridge sites are in the adjacent County of Hampshire.
 Whilst S106/CIL receipts within Alderholt will be payable, the benefit of this primarily will be within the Dorset Council remit.
 It is accepted that there may be some impact on infrastructure within Fordingbridge.